About Lou Shields the creative artist

-Yes, Lou has been seen sitting on his front porch playing his 1931 National Resonator Guitar or a banjo accompanied by an unusual front porch style foot percussion and harmonica.
+Yes, Lou Shields has been seen sitting on his front porch playing his 1931 National Resonator Guitar or a banjo accompanied by an unusual front porch style foot percussion and harmonica.
 Imagine that!
-You can’t help but drift back to the past as he uses his voice as an extension of the past.
+You can’t help but drift back to the past as Lou Shields uses his voice as an extension of the past.
 He has toured the U.S. and Europe over many years and released at least five full albums and more.

-Always on the road
+Lou Shields is always on the road

 Video Production: Rocko Productions